lambtron/yo-alfred/README.md

 curl --data "api_token=$TOKEN&username={query}" http://api.justyo.co/yo/
 ```

-4. Yo! to your heart's content and to your friends' growing annoyances.
+__You are set!__ Yo! to your heart's content and to your friends' growing annoyances.

 ## How to use